 Search

-• … is somewhat darker green than other types of leatherleaf viburnums.
-White flowers in May give way to red fruits, which eventually turn black and persist into winter.
-Fall foliage color is … home landscape due to their range of sizes and cultural adaptability.
+• … with a single stem as a small tree.
+In May it produces abundant white flowers.
+These give way to fruit that change from pink/rose to blue/black fruits with multiple colors persisting at the … home landscape due to their range of sizes and cultural adaptability.
 Some viburnums are noted for their fragrant flowers; most bear small fruit that may add visual interest.
 Many viburnums …

 Type: Garden Guide Plant